The first mention of Edgcott we can find is in 1791 when 2 cottage stood on the site West and Middle Edgcott.

 Edgcott House as it is today was built by Moreland Gregg in 1902 or 3 when the house’s grounds included the surrounding farmland and the substantial stables and mill on the other side of the lane.

 Set well back from and high above Edgcott Road, the house faces south nestling into the sloping grounds and mature woodland.
 We purchased Edgcott House and Cascade Cottage in January 2009.
+One hundred years after this photo was taken.
 The house had been empty for over a year and was deteriorating badly.
 After a year of renovations, Edgcott House reached the condition you see it in today.